BeyondMD/gitflow/README.md

 #### Working with a feature branch

 If the branch does not exist yet, create the branch locally and then push to origin.
 A feature branch should always be 'publicly' available.
-That is, development should never exist in just one developer's local branch.
+That is, changes should never exist in just one developer's local branch.

 ```
 $ git fetch                                 // updates all remote changes